-- 1. While watching a TV channel, press LIST to open the Channel list. - 2.
-In any list, select the channel you want to lock. - 3.
-Press ₹ OPTIONS and select Lock channel.
-In a channel list, a locked channel is marked with a lock 6.
+1. While watching a TV channel, press \equiv LIST to open the Channel list.

+2. In any list, select the channel you want to lock.

+3. Press \rightleftharpoons OPTIONS and select Lock channel.
+In a channel list, a locked channel is marked with a lock a.